Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-Actually, what we show is that a quantum subgroup can be exotic only if the level lies in a sparse set; $K(\fg)$ is the maximum of that set.
-Table 1.1 displays the set for each simple Lie algebra $\fg$ of rank at most 6 (see Section 4 for the argument).
+Actually, this argument shows that a quantum subgroup can be exceptional only if the level lies in a sparse set; $K(\fg)$ is the maximum of that set.
+For example, for $\fg=A_r$ ($r$ even), the size of that sparse set is $\ll 5r^3/4$.
+A little more work (Step 2 of Section 4.2) reduces that number considerably.
+Table 1.1 displays the resulting set of suspicious levels for each simple Lie algebra $\fg$ of rank at most 6.
 Compare our thresholds $K(C_2)=12$ and $K(G_2)=4$ with those of Schopieray given above.
-The numbers in boldface are the levels which actually possess an exotic quantum subgroup.
+The numbers in boldface are the levels which actually possess an exceptional quantum subgroup.
 In the table, the dash denotes consecutive numbers whilst the dots denote an arithmetic sequence: e.g.\ `20--22' denotes `20,21,22', and `21.23..55' denotes `21,23,25,27,...,55'.
-The number of such levels for each $\fg$ grows like the rank-squared.
+We find that the number of such suspicious levels for each $\fg$ actually grows like rank$(\fg)^2$.